grreuze/Utils/README.md

 A TransformSerial class containing a Vector3 position, Quaternion rotation and Vector3 localScale properties, all serializable.
 Allows for quick serialization of transforms, useful for savefiles among other things.

+# Editor

+## GroupObjects
+Quickly group objects under new empty Parents.
+Select your game objects in the Hierarchy, press Ctrl+G (or Right Click > Group Objects), enter the Parent's name and validate pressing enter.

 # Packages

 ## FirstPersonPlayer